 I purchased an Allegiant Air ticket and was somehow signed up for the Shopper's Advantage program - which I did not authorize.
 I was recently going through my bank statements and discovered they have been charging me $16.99 a month!
 I called and they refused to refund my money.

 I joined Great fun as a trial.
 When I quit I had never received the $100.00 that was promised.
 I called and told them.
 Eventually I did receive 2 $50.00 vouchers.
 There was never a mention of it being only for motels.
 We do not use motels as we have a travel trailer and that is all we use, secondary to medical equipment.
 So as for the vouchers they are useless.
 I believe this is a rip off and will discourage anyone I know from using Trilegiant or any of its companies.

 Just like the other people.
 Tried to cancel but I still got charged $16.99 for 3 months.
 I called within 30 days.
 But you have make two phone calls to cancel this scam (Shopper advantage and travelers something).
 You will be on hold for a long time and listen to at least 10 reasons why you should not cancel.
 Run as fast as you can, this is A scam!!!

 I suffered the same experience as so many others.
 I signed up for Great Fun, and got charged for a second service -- Buyers Advantage.
 This transaction was not authorized.
 I contacted my bank to file a complaint against Trilegiant, and I contact the Attorney General Office (AGO) in CO.
 I believe people on this board need to contact their Attorney General in order to put these guys out of business.
 These boards for filing complaints is good when it comes to warning others, but the only way legal action will take place is if enough complaints can be filed with the AGO.
 The charges are small, so it travels below the radar, and one case by itself is not pursuing, but if you have thousands of complaints -- the $$ adds up!

-Trilegiant Company Profile
+Trilegiant Company Information

 - Company Name: